 Long-term evolution of Network Management

-The ICB has been tasked by the Commission to provide advice on the long-term (10-15 year) evolution of the Network Functions IR, following a scenario-based approach.
-The deadline for delivery of advice to the Commission is Q2 2016
+The ICB has been tasked by the Commission to provide advice on the long-term (10-15 year) evolution of network management and implications for the future Network Manager, following a scenario-based approach.
+The deadline for delivery of advice to the Commission is Q2 2016.

 The ISG has so far held a number of working sessions at ISG/60, 62 and 63.
-The ICB has also provided strategic direction on the topic through sessions at ICB/57, and 58 in addition to a separate 2 day ICB workshop held in January 2016A strawman discussion paper based on analysis of the work completed to-date was discussed at ICB/59 to scope the deliverable to the Commission.
+The ICB has also provided strategic direction on the topic through sessions at ICB/57, and 58 in addition to a separate 2 day ICB workshop held in January 2016.

+A strawman discussion paper based on analysis of the work completed to-date was discussed at ICB/59 to scope the deliverable to the Commission.
+From this basis, an outline draft position paper was subsequently developed for advancement and discussion at ISG/64.

+This paper contains the additions and revisions as agreed at ISG/64.

 context

 The current EUROCONTROL designation as Network Manager runs until the end of RP2 (end of 2019).
 The future of network management is under review by the European Commission: